khromov/wp-english-wp-admin/readme.txt

 is in another language.
 (The frontend will still use the native language.)

 This plugin is fully compatible with WooCommerce and can correctly identify and translate frontend / backend AJAX requests.
+If you are using this plugin with Advanced Custom Fields, please move the english-wp-admin.php file to the /wp-content/mu-plugins/ folder
+(create it if it does not exist).
+This is an ACF limitation.

 This plugin is developer friendly and small (~200 lines of code).
 Check the FAQ for customization examples.